direktiv/direktiv/scripts/api/api.md

 GET /api/namespaces/{namespace}/instances/{instance}/logs
 ```

-Gets the logs of an executed instance
+Gets the logs of an executed instance.

 #### Parameters